jaredpar/jaredpar.github.io/_posts/2019-12-02-borrowing.md

 ```

 This simple system enforces that borrowed references have the desired "use but don't store" semantics.
 When a value is
-passed to a borrowed parameter of a method, the caller can be assured that the value is not reference at the
+passed to a borrowed parameter of a method, the caller can be assured that the value is no longer referenced at the
 completion of the method.
 That is it cannot be stored into a field, used as a generic argument, returned or smuggled
 out via a `ref` / `out` parameter.